Sam Buffington: Screen beginnings

 Discouraged by lack of work on the East Coast, Buffington and his wife moved to the West Coast during 1956.
 He told a later interviewer: "We figured it couldn't be any worse.
 But it was.
 We had just $90 when we got here.
 The first eight months she had to work to support me".
-Then he began appearing in small roles on television, and in a Grade B film, Invasion of the Saucer Men.
+Then, he began appearing in small roles on television, and in a Grade B film, Invasion of the Saucer Men.
 His breakthrough came in May 1957 with an episode of Alfred Hitchcock Presents, wherein he played a thoroughly disagreeable character.
 Reviews claimed "...it's Sam Buffington's portrayal of a rude, sloppy hypochondriac which steals the show".
 Within the next six months he would have roles in six films, all released in 1958, and five more television shows, an auspicious first year.

-For the film Damn Citizen, a reviewer said "Sam Buffington does a splendid job of making himself thoroughly unpleasant in the role of a gambling casino operator".
-Another reported "Sam Buffington's cunning small-time gambler is about twice as convincing as the real thing would be and also very amusing".
+For the film Damn Citizen, a reviewer said: "Sam Buffington does a splendid job of making himself thoroughly unpleasant in the role of a gambling casino operator".
+Another reported: "Sam Buffington's cunning small-time gambler is about twice as convincing as the real thing would be and also very amusing".
 This was the high point of his film career; in no other movie did he capture critical attention.
 His career would continue to thrive on the small screen, as he completed more television episodes with each succeeding year.

-Buffington appeared as himself on a local interview program called Meet the People during February 1958.
+Buffington appeared as himself on a local interview program titled Meet the People during February 1958.
 This was a lead-in to his starring role on a new CBS national radio program.

 Luke Slaughter of Tombstone

 While filming an episode of The Gray Ghost, Buffington had asked Lillian Buyeff how she had gotten a gig on the radio drama Suspense.
 She sent him to Bill Robson, a CBS radio producer, and about two months later Buffington was cast for the lead in a CBS radio western.

 Luke Slaughter of Tombstone began broadcasting on February 23, 1958, with Buffington playing the title character.
-He portrayed a Civil War cavalryman, who after the war becomes a cattleman in Arizona.
+He portrayed a cavalryman, who after the Civil War becomes a cattleman in Arizona.
 The nationally heard program began five minutes after the hour, following a short CBS News break.
 It was one of three western series broadcast by CBS on Sunday afternoons.
 The program ran twenty-five minutes per episode, including commercials.

 The first episode had Slaughter drive a herd of cattle from Texas to Tombstone, while the second had him dealing with renegade lawmen who were after the proceeds from the cattle sale.
 The series was suspended during July 1958, and Buffington used the time off to perform in Bell, Book and Candle with the La Jolla Playhouse.

-Despite his radio commitment, Buffington still managed to appear in sixteen episodes of television during 1958.
+Despite his radio commitment, Buffington managed to appear in 16 episodes of television during 1958.
 He also completed film work for They Came to Cordura, released the following year.
-For 1959 he did seventeen more television episodes, before landing a regular cast member spot in early 1960 on a new western series.
+In 1959, he did seventeen more television episodes, before landing a regular cast member spot in early 1960 on a new western series.